 |---|---|---|

-| Flavor | 4.5 | Bold, steady flavor with good “first note to finish” clarity; Pulse can blur sweetness if overused |
+| Flavor | 4.5 | Bold and steady; Pulse can blur sweeter profiles if overused |

-| Throat Hit | 4.2 | Satisfying across modes; sharper in Pulse during long chains |
+| Throat Hit | 4.2 | Satisfying across modes; sharper in Pulse during longer chains |

-| Vapor Production | 4.4 | Dense output when airflow is open; Soft stays controlled and less foggy |
+| Vapor Production | 4.4 | Dense with airflow open; Soft stays more controlled |

-| Airflow/Draw | 4.2 | Easy to tune and consistent; doesn’t get ultra-tight for strict MTL preferences |
+| Airflow/Draw | 4.2 | Easy to tune, but not ultra-tight |

-| Battery Life | 4.3 | Reliable day-to-day; higher power invites heavier use and faster drain |
+| Battery Life | 4.3 | Reliable day to day; higher output drains faster |

-| Leak Resistance | 4.2 | No major leaking in our carry, but mouthpiece condensation needs routine wiping |
+| Leak Resistance | 4.2 | No major leaks in our carry; condensation needs occasional wiping |

-| Build Quality | 4.1 | Solid for a disposable; screen and body feel sturdy but still “plastic-forward” |
+| Build Quality | 4.1 | Sturdy enough for a disposable, though still plastic-heavy |

-| Ease of Use | 4.6 | Simple draw activation, clear screen, intuitive mode switching |
+| Ease of Use | 4.6 | Simple draw activation, clear screen, easy mode switching |

-| Portability | 3.8 | Comfortable in-hand, but pocket bulk is real |
+| Portability | 3.8 | Comfortable in hand, but pocket bulk is real |

-| Overall | 4.3 | A practical “smart-ish” disposable with real mode value, best when you use Pulse selectively |
+| Overall | 4.3 | A screen-equipped disposable with real mode value |

-How to Choose the Geek Bar SkyView 25K Vape?
+How to Choose the Geek Bar SkyView 25K

 Limitations